kgavrilyuk/academic-kickstart/content/home/about.md

 Kirill Gavrilyuk is a Ph.D. candidate in Machine Learning and Computer Vision supervised by [Cees Snoek](http://www.ceessnoek.info/) at the University of Amsterdam, QUVA Lab.
 He is mainly interested in video and action understanding.

 His main passions are sport and card games.
-He likes traveling, history and understanding new things.
+He likes travelling, history and understanding new things.

 You can find the full CV [here](/gavrilyuk_cv.pdf).